 The traffic volumes on the region's roadways generally follow the patterns of the functional classification system, with the highest volumes found on the US Route 7 corridor.
 The highest traffic in the Region is in Middlebury, where the combination of local trips and through traffic on US Route 7 result in traffic congestion during peak hours.
 Volumes are also high on the northern end of US Route 7 as it enters Chittenden County, collecting commuters from Addison County.
 Route 22A through downtown

-(Draft for Adoption Hearing, March 14) ACRPC Vergennes and Route 116 through downtown Bristol sometimes experiences congestion as these routes serve both local and through-traffic.
+Vergennes and Route 116 through downtown Bristol sometimes experiences congestion as these routes serve both local and through-traffic.
 In the region's smaller communities, congestion is primarily associated school drop-off times.